Corey Pullig: 1995 season

 In 1995, Texas A&M started the season with high hopes of a national championship.
 Texas A&M played Colorado, a ranked opponent, in Boulder.
 A dropped pass early in the game and an interception by Colorado (returned for a touchdown) cost Texas A&M the game (29-21), along with its national championship hopes.
 Texas A&M lost to Texas Tech in Lubbock the next week, 14-7, on a late interception returned for a touchdown.
 It took a pass for a touchdown on the last play for Texas A&M to beat SMU, an unranked opponent, the next week.
 Texas A&M also lost to in-state rival Texas, 16-6, on Kyle Field.
 This was the final game between Texas A&M and Texas while part of the Southwest Conference.

 However, Texas A&M did rebound to beat Michigan in the 1995 Alamo Bowl, 22-20.
 This was Texas A&M's first bowl victory since the 1991 Holiday Bowl.

-Overall College Career
+Overall college career

 Pullig never relinquished the starting job, setting a school record with 40 consecutive starts.
 While quarterback, Texas A&M had, at the time, the longest active home game winning streak in the NCAA.

-Pullig finished his career with a 33-6-1 mark as a starter, the most wins for any quarterback in Texas A&M history.
+Pullig finished his career with a 33–6–1 mark as a starter, the most wins for any quarterback in Texas A&M history.
 He also passed for a school record 6,888 yards (broken by Reggie McNeal in 2005).
 Texas A&M posted ten or eleven wins per season while Pullig was quarterback.

 Texas A&M won the Southwest Conference championships in 1992 and 1993.
 In 1994, Texas A&M ranked first in the Southwest Conference but was unable to qualify for the Southwest Conference championship due to being on probation from the NCAA.